 Kura houses are my favourites and they are easy to spot: their exteriors are always plastered and painted a brilliant white with their interlocking, fire stopping doors, painted black.

 As these depositories of family heirlooms are no longer needed since houses these days are not so prone to catch fire, they have been lovingly converted into boutiques, cafes, spas and art galleries.

 For more about Japan read:

 4- Visit the Yatai Kaikan Museum

-During the 17th century, wealthy merchants in Takayama poured money into the arts and crafts of the region paying craftsmen to create beautiful floats to be paraded in spring and autumn.
+During the 17th century, wealthy merchants in Takayama poured money into the arts and crafts of the region, paying artisans to create beautiful floats to be paraded in spring and autumn.

 Designs grew in complexity as competing tycoons tried to outshine each other.